grst/BioQC_GEO_analysis/01_create_database.md

 In order to find out which samples are 'contamined' by other tissues, we first need to define which signatures we would 'expect' in a certain tissue.
 We therefore manually mapped signatures to the respective tissue type in this
 [Excel sheet](https://github.com/grst/BioQC_GEO_analysis/blob/master/manual_annotation/tissue_sets.xlsx).
 For example, we map the signatures `Intestine_Colon_cecum_NR_0.7_3` and `Intestine_Colon_NR_0.7_3` to *colon*.

-Moreover, we sometimes run into the issue, that some tissue signatures are not as specific as the annotation in the GEO.
+Moreover, we ran into the issue, that some tissue signatures are not as specific as the annotation in the GEO.
 We therefore curated so-called *tissue sets*.
 For example, it is hard to distinguish *jejunum* from *colon*, but easy to distinguish the two from other tissues.
 We therefore created a tissue set *intestine*, which contains both *jejunum* and *colon* and references all signatures associated with the two tissues.
-This information is imported into **BIOQC_TISSUE_SET**.
+This information is part of the same [Excel sheet](https://github.com/grst/BioQC_GEO_analysis/blob/master/manual_annotation/tissue_sets.xlsx) which we imported into  **BIOQC_TISSUE_SET**.

 ### Results
 Our analysis creates a p-value for each sample in `BIOQC_GSM` and each signature in `BIOQC_SIGNATURES`.
 These p-values are stored in **BIOQC_RES**.